OpenDungeons/OpenDungeons/tools/portable/HOWTO.md

-After step 2., the portable binary is ready, we just have to clean up the stuff that players do not need (source code, CMake scripts, build directory, etc.) and put everything in a near XZ-compressed tarball.
+After step 2., the portable binary is ready, we just have to clean up the stuff that players do not need (source code, CMake scripts, build directory, etc.) and (optionally) put everything in a neat bzip-compressed tarball.

-We also append an arch-dependent suffix to the binary name to make it clear on which arch it's meant to be run.
+The tarball can be made for one arch (thus containing the arch in the dirname, like "Linux32" or "Linux64") or for both arches (thus being simply named "Linux").